rseah145/smw-term2/lesson_4_part_2/Theory.md

 * Policy at Domain level states that only Admins can shutdown PCs
 * Policy at Sales OU level states that Admins and Mgr1 can shutdown PCs

-Every GPO contains the same no. of possible system config setting entries
+Every GPO contains the same no. of possible system config setting entries  <br>
-There were at least  5000 plus entries during the Windows 7 and Windows Server 2008 era.
+There were at least  5000 plus entries during the Windows 7 and Windows Server 2008 era.  <br>
-The actual number has been kept growing for every major release of newer windows systems.
+The actual number has been kept growing for every major release of newer windows systems.  <br>
-Fortunately, each of these entries can be in one of the two states: defined or not defined.
+Fortunately, each of these entries can be in one of the two states: defined or not defined.  <br>
-The domain controller only send the 'defined' entries to the target machine, thus, sending a GPO to a system may not involve a lot of network bandwidth.
+The domain controller only send the 'defined' entries to the target machine, thus, sending a GPO to a system may not involve a lot of network bandwidth.  <br>
 Policy settings conflict only occurs when two different GPOs have defined the same entries (but with different definitions) , and both of them are received by the same domain client system.